Partnerships

-Simon shares the University of Rochester’s distinctive heritage and commitment to promoting diversity.
+Simon shares the University of Rochester’s distinctive heritage and commitment to promoting an inclusive community.

 For more information, contact us at admissions@simon.rochester.edu or (585) 275-3533.